This information describes your Dosi-Fuser® continuous infuser.

 To remove the needle, grasp the safety hinged base with the 2 fingers of your non-dominant hand (the hand that you do not write with).
 Gently push down the base of the safety hinge against the port and use your dominant hand to firmly pull the textured handle up until you feel a firm stop and the needle locks into the safety position (see Figures 5 and 6).

-Place needle with the bottle still attached in a container with a tight lid.
-Use thick plastic detergent bottles or aluminum coffee cans.
-Do not use plastic or paper bags.
+Place needle with the bottle still attached in the container with a tight lid.

 Collect all soiled equipment in the container with lid.
 Bring it to your chemo nurse for disposal at your next visit.